xynehq/jaf/docs/examples.md

-# Functional Agent Framework (FAF) Examples Guide
+# Juspay Agent Framework (JAF) Examples Guide

-This comprehensive guide covers the example projects in the FAF framework, demonstrating real-world usage patterns and implementation strategies for building production-ready AI agent systems.
+This comprehensive guide covers the example projects in the JAF framework, demonstrating real-world usage patterns and implementation strategies for building production-ready AI agent systems.

 ## Table of Contents